13 Audience Participation Games for Corporate Events

 - Game rewards

-Many people are familiar with these types of games, because they have either used them with their Audience Response Software, played HQ or Trivia Crack on their phones, or have watched some of these games on TV.
+Many people are familiar with trivia games, because they have either used them with their audience response software, played HQ or Trivia Crack on their phones, or have watched some of these games on TV.

-Here are 7 different trivia type games that you can create:
+Here are seven different trivia games that could work for your next event:

 2. Elimination Game or Last Person Standing

-This is a game where players answer until they get a question wrong.
-Similar to HQ – this game style works because the leaderboard will show the number of people who are remaining in the contest until you get down to the last 10-20 people left in the game.
-Then they will be eliminated as the questions keep advancing.
+Similar to the popular trivia game HQ, players answer questions until they get one question wrong.
+This game style works because everyone thinks they are smarter than the person next to them.
+You can use the leaderboard to show the number of people who are remaining in the contest until you get down to the last 10-20 people left in the game.
+Then, the leaderboard switches to showing the names of the final players remaining.
+The list will get shorter until you identify a winner.

 3. Trivia Bar on the Show Floor with Sponsor-Based Content

-The best part is that at the end of the game you can give the sponsors game metrics such as unique game players, number of games played and performance data such as the number of trivia questions answered about the sponsor and how attendees answered the questions.
+At the end of the event you can give the sponsors game metrics such as unique game players, the number of games played and performance data such as the number of trivia questions answered about the sponsor and how attendees answered the questions.

 4. Multi-Content Interactive Trivia Game

+There are several advantages to this game format.
 One advantage of this type of game is that it’s easy to relate the content to the session that just completed.
-Another advantage is that you can setup different game play rules for the content.
-For example you may want sales reps to take the quiz on IT safety standards just once (and then you show them the correct answers) – while the game on selling skills could be played 3-5 times (while the correct answers remain hidden).
+Another advantage is that you can set up different gameplay rules for the content.
+For example, you may want sales reps to take the quiz on IT safety standards just once (and then you show them the correct answers) – while the game on selling skills could be played 3-5 times (while the correct answers remain hidden).

 5. Countdown Trivia Game

-If you have ever played bar trivia this game might be familiar to you.
+If you have ever played bar trivia, this game might be familiar to you.
 You give attendees 12 – 20 seconds to answer trivia questions.
-The faster attendees answer a question, the more points they earn.
-However, the longer they take to answer, the more the points will decrease…until it reaches zero points.
+The faster the player answer the question, the more points they earn.
+However, the points will decrease as the time ticks off the clock.
+So, players need to think and act quickly to do well in this game.

-Here are 3 different challenge or activity-based type games that you can create:
+Here are three different challenge or activity-based type games that you can create:

 8. Event Gamification

 These activity-based games are great because attendees earn points for completing challenges or participating in activities.
-The activities are most likely content-based activities that align with the event content.
-In addition, these games can be integrated into the event app and integrate a variety of reward systems.
+Depending on the game vendor, the activities could be event app activities such as looking at the agenda or posting a comment.
+Another option is content-based activities that align with the event content.

 9. Trade Show Passport